flame-engine/flame/doc/oxygen.md

 a getter called `filters`.
 These filters are then used to filter down the entities you are interested in.

+The `BaseSystem` is also fully aware of the game instance.
+You can access the game instance by using the `game` property.
+This also gives you access to the `createEntity` helper method on `OxygenGame`.

 On each render loop the `BaseSystem` will prepare your canvas the same way the `PositionComponent` from FCS would (translating, rotating and setting the anchor.
 After that it will call the `renderEntity` method so you can add your own render logic for that entity on a prepared canvas.